 1. Low FODMAP Fruit

 Low FODMAP fruit like oranges and strawberries are high in vitamin C and are readily available.
+Just make sure you stick to a low FODMAP serving size.

 Snack tip: Enjoy these fruits by themselves or try dipping them in melted dark chocolate.